KaVo Dental

-KaVo Dental is a German dental equipment manufacturer that is headquartered in Berlin and has operations worldwide.
+KaVo Dental is a German dental equipment manufacturer that is headquartered in Biberach and has operations worldwide.
 It has been a part of Finish company Planmeca since 2022.
 The company manufactures dental equipment such as restoratives, endodontics, infection control systems, imaging handpieces, and dental chairs as well as providing training and education for dental professionals.

 The company had a complex history of mergers and splits that included the company Kerr, Kavo and a division of Danaher Corporation.
 The group itself stemmed from a joint venture set up in 2016 between KaVo (KaVo Dental GmbH), which was established in 1909 in Berlin, Germany, and Kerr Corporation, which was founded in 1891 in Detroit, Michigan, as well as a division of Danaher Corporation headquartered in Brea, California.

 In December 2019, Danaher spun off its dental segment into an independent publicly traded company - Envista Holdings Corporation.
 In 2022, Envista sold the Kavo Kerr business to Planmeca.